ucsf-wynton/wynton-website-hpc/docs/howto/conda-stage.md

 ### Update an automatically-staged Conda environment

-If we install Conda packages to a staged environment, they will all be lost when unstaged.
+If we update or install new Conda packages to a staged environment, they will all be lost when unstaged.
 For installation to be persistent, we need to install to the original Conda environment.
 Because of this, we need to temporarily disable the automatic staging.
 This can be done by set environment `CONDA_STAGE` to `false` before activation.
 Here is an example how to update all packages in the `myjupyter` environment:

 ```sh
 [alice@{{ site.devel.name }} ~]$ export CONDA_STAGE=false